openebs/website/website/src/blogs/2017-10-23-how-to-install-openebs-on-aws-using-stackpointcloud.md

 ![Change the Cluster Name](https://cdn-images-1.medium.com/max/800/0*50cyzQI-2DZIX-AG.png)

 I could separate my etcd into 3 nodes dedicated cluster, but for a functional demo hosting it on the same cluster works perfectly fine.
-You can leave all other option as default.
+You can leave all other options as default.
 Now click on **Submit** to create your cluster.
 This should take around 5–8 minutes to bring up one Master and two Workers Kubernetes Cluster.

 ## Import OpenEBS Helm Charts

-Click on **Solutions** tab on the top of the screen and select **Import Charts** from the upper left.
+Click on the **Solutions** tab on the top of the screen and select **Import Charts** from the upper left.

 ![Import OpenEBS Helm Charts](https://cdn-images-1.medium.com/max/800/0*vZr9hqN35SCCsx-a.png)